paulmarrington/lispz/manuscript/functionalprogramming.md

     ((compose (=> (+ @ 1)) (=> (+ @ 2))) 3) ==> 6

-Unlike is some implementations, functions are run left to right.
+Unlike in some implementations, functions are run left to right.
 The last parameter is the seed value for the first function in the sequence.
 This makes _compose_ useful for currying.

 In reactive programming the first function in a generator followed by one or more processors.
 As this is the most common use for _compose_ in lispz, there is a second form called _cascade_ that provides a null seed.